smartemission/smartemission/docs/platform/architecture.rst

 is that all data, logging, configuration and custom code/(web)content is maintained *Local*, i.e. outside Docker Containers/images.
 This will make the Docker Containers more reusable and will provide better control, backup, and monitoring facilities.
-An *Administrative Docker Component* is also planned.
+An *Administrative Docker Component* is also present.
 Code, content and configuration is maintained/synced in/with GitHub (see below).
 Custom(ized) Docker Containers will be published to the Docker Hub, to facilitate immediate reuse.